gloveboxes/Serverless-IoT-and-Python-Functions/README.md

 4. Name your Event Hub Trigger
 5. Create new local app settings
 6. Select your subscription
-7. When prompted to select an event hub name space select **Skip for now**
+7. When prompted to select an event hub namespace select **Skip for now**
 8. Paste the Azure IoT Hub **Event Hub compatible name** as the name of the event hub from which to trigger.glovebox-iothub 9 Select the **$Default** Event Hub consumer group